thousandtyone/cowintracker/README.md

 The site is at: https://www.cowin.gov.in/

 However scheduling an appointment is the site as of today is difficult since all hospitals are opening slots on random timings and on ad-hoc basis.
-The script helps continuously poll and monitor the co-win site to see when slots are opening and plays music file of your choice to notify whenever you desired slots are opened up.
+The script helps continuously poll and monitor the co-win site to see when slots are opening and plays music file of your choice to notify whenever your desired slots are opened up.

 ## Installation